CFC-Servers/cfc_notifications/README.md

   - `notification:EditButtonAlignment( buttonRow, buttonColumn, alignment, plys )`
     Edits the alignment of a button.
   - `notification:EditButtonLocation( buttonRow, buttonColumn, newButtonRow, newButtonColumn, plys )`
     Edits the location of a button.
 If `notification` has already been sent, this cannot add new button rows, and will not clear out empty rows.
+  - `notification:EditButtonAutoClose( buttonRow, buttonColumn, autoClose, plys )`
+    Edits whether or not a button being pressed will automatically close `notification`.
+This is `true` by default.
+  - `notification:EditButtonCanPress( buttonRow, buttonColumn, canPress, plys )`
+    Edits whether or not a button can be pressed.
+This is `true` by default.
   - Hooks:
     - `notification:OnButtonPressed( data )`
       - Called when a button is pressed with the data used to create it.